KaminariNoKage/sudoku-solver/README.md

 =============
 Language: Python

-A small AI to solve easy and medium sudoku puzzles via recusion.
+A small AI to solve easy and medium sudoku puzzles via recursion.